 Ubagarampillai Sagayam commonly known as U. Sagayam is a civil servant in the state of Tamil Nadu in southern India.
 U. Sagayam is a son of a farmer from Perunchunai village, Pudukkottai, Tamil Nadu known for his amazing efforts to crack down the corruption and illegal activities in the state.
+Recently, the bureaucrat with a reputation for incorruptibility and honesty, is once again in the news after he approached the Madras High Court last week, complaining of threats to his life from the granite mining lobby in the State.

 U. Sagayam had passed the UPSC civil service examination but was not able to get an officer rank in the Indian Administrative Service (IAS).
 He also cracked the Tamil Nadu Public Service Commission exam through this he got a chance to join the IAS in 1991 as a sub-divisional magistrate of the city of Ootacamund (Ooty).
 He came to the limelight when he accused the district collector of favouritism toward the operators of large tea estates.
 Since then, he decided to fight against corruption and illegal activities which have led to his being transferred more than 20 times in his two decades of public service but his perseverance against corruption never faded away.